Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Probabilistic Global Optimum Approach

-If the costs of $\neg\mathrm{go}$ are very low, for example because the potential collision zone is far away, we pursue $k^{*}$ and do not act overcautiously.
-If, however, the costs of $\neg\mathrm{go}$ are high, while the probability $p(\neg\mathrm{go})$ is also high, we do no longer trust that all participants consider a solution in this homotopy class as the globally optimal plan $\mathrm{go}$.
-Hence, we change to the more defensive maneuver.
+If the costs of the fallback plan $\mathrm{cfb}$ are very low, for example because the potential collision zone is far away, we pursue $k^{*}$ and do not act overcautiously.
+In this case, it is still possible that the situation becomes unambigous and our model describes the evolution of the situation correctly.
+If, however, the costs of $\mathrm{cfb}$ are high, while the probability $p(\neg\mathrm{mc})$ is also high, we do no longer trust in the model compliance.
+Hence, we change to the conservative fallback plan.
 When the homotopy class changes, we try to find the globally optimal solution again and build trust in this solution.
-Eventually, we will build trust in the new homotopy class, such that we switch back to $\mathrm{go}$ again, or the situation will be solved defensively, i.e. with less risk, e.g. because we drive slowly and $\mathbf{E}( G_{\neg\mathrm{go}})$ is low.
+Eventually, we will build trust in the new homotopy class, so that we switch back to $\mathrm{go}$ again, or the situation will be solved conservatively, i.e. with less risk, e.g. because we drive slowly and $\mathbf{E}( G_{\mathrm{cfb}})$ is low.

-Given an initial globally optimal plan with one distinct homotopy, $p(\mathrm{go})$ is set to a high value.
+Given an initial globally optimal plan with one distinct homotopy, $p(\mathrm{mc})$ is set to a high value.
 From then on, we constantly check on every state update, whether the other traffic participants' behavior lies within the expected range.
 Note, that this is a violation of the Markovian assumption.
 However, one could introduce additional state variables describing the trust or the non-compliance of an agent with our assumption.
 If we detect a violation of this explicable behavior, this also increases the uncertainty in our estimation of others' driving strategy and thus the estimates for their future states.
 This behavior might for example be due to a maneuver that was not anticipated, such as parking along the road or avoiding an unforeseen obstacle, or due to a very dynamic driving policy that exceeds the scope of our considerations.
 It can be detected through a rise in the costs of the globally optimal plan, through a violation of the state limits determined by the marginal cases, or through a shift of the time at which traffic participants enter and leave a potential collision zone.
-In case the deviation questions our homotopy choice, i.e. an agent that is supposed to go second accelerates, we decrease $p(\mathrm{go})$.
+In case the deviation questions our homotopy choice, i.e. an agent that is supposed to go second accelerates, we decrease $p(\mathrm{mc})$.